How often to replace air conditioner

 How do I know when my air conditioner needs to be replaced?

-Can I replace just the outdoor unit of my air conditioner?
+Can I extend the life of my air conditioner?

 Connect with certified professionals in your area